checkedc/checkedc-clang/clang/docs/checkedc/Setup-and-Build.md

       -DCMAKE_BUILD_TYPE=Release                    // Alternate value: Debug
       -DLLVM_ENABLE_ASSERTIONS=ON                   // Alternate value: OFF
       -DLLVM_USE_CRT_RELEASE=MT
-      -DLLVM_CCACHE_BUILD=ON                        // OPTIONAL.
-If this definition exists, cache
-                                                    // will be used to speen up builds.
       -DLLVM_INSTALL_TOOLCHAIN_ONLY=ON              // OPTIONAL.
 This definition is required to
                                                     // build a package for installation on other
                                                     // machines.